Instance-JS/Instance/docs/proofs/A-Foundational-Theory-of-Everything.md

 >
 > Black holes SHOULD BE a quantum system of gravitons (or some other kind of collapsed particle/wavefunction) forced into a Bose-Einstein condensate state.
 >
 > Critically, this means they will behave like one giant quantum wave.
-(The amplitude of which is the 'mountain' of localized probability in geometric spacetime, extending into the pre-geometric 5D substrate)
+(The amplitude of which is the 'mountain' of localized probability in geometric spacetime, extending 'into' the pre-geometric 5D substrate)
 >
-> The 'peak' of the mountain is the "singularity" (the black hole's 'core', the area of highest probability density).
+> The 'peak' of the mountain is the "singularity" (the black hole's 'core', the area of highest Probability density).
 >
-> The 'event horizon' is the surface where an object's probability of 'reaching' the peak (from its perspective) becomes asymptotically 1.
+> The 'event horizon' is the surface where an object's Probability of 'reaching' the peak (from its perspective) becomes asymptotically 1.
 >
 > Notice I said asymptotically 1: if it was exactly 100%, that would mean infinite gravity, which black holes do not have.